 Paulee CleanTec is already looking to the future of the invention, planning to apply it to cat litter boxes and human waste treatment systems.

 “We are now negotiating with leading pet industry companies in the world to look into joint ventures,” reveals Hibel.
 Among these are makers of cat litter boxes.

-Judging by the reaction to AshPoopie at SuperZoo, they’re betting that cat owners will welcome it.
+Judging by the reaction at SuperZoo, they’re betting that cat owners will welcome it.
 “The cat problem is even bigger than the dog problem because a litter box smells up the home if you don’t clean it every day,” says Hibel.
 “This would not smell, and you would not have to collect the ashes more than once a month.
 You could then use the ashes to fertilize the garden.”